pytoccaz/doctrine-ramseyuuid-bug/README.md

   thrown in /home/olivier/work/projet/tests/doctrine/doctrine2-tutorial/vendor/doctrine/orm/lib/Doctrine/ORM/Mapping/ClassMetadataInfo.php on line 791
 ```

-If you change JoinColumn name attribute with a name != "book" then it works fine.
+If you change @JoinColumn name attribute with a name != "book" then it works fine.

-If you use an auto-incremented interger Id it works.
+If you use auto-incremented interger Ids it works as it always did.